finnianr/Eiffel-Loop/doc/Contents.md

 Developed with VC++ 8.0 Express Edition, Windows XP SP2, Praat source code version 4.4.30.
 The conversion tool will not work with later versions of Praat.

 **NOTE** This ECF is for documentation purposes only and will not compile.

 ## Eiffel Remote Object Server (EROS)

 EROS (for **E**iffel **R**emote **O**bject **S**erver), is an experimental an XML orientated remote procedure call application framework with an original protocol based purely on XML processing instructions rather that any special XML tags.

 **Custom Variables**

-When including `eros.ecf' in your project it is necessary to define a custom variable `eros_server_enabled'.
-To build a server application set the value to `true'.
-To build a client application set value to `false'.
+When including `eros.ecf` in your project it is necessary to define a custom variable `eros_server_enabled`.
+To build a server application set the value to `true`.
+To build a client application set value to `false`.

 **Features**

 * Easily create multi threaded XML-RPC applications in Eiffel.
 * Allows standard XML documents (SVG, XHTML etc) to be turned into procedure calls with the addition of a single processing instruction.
 * Based on framework that allows flexible mapping of XML data to native Eiffel objects.
 Represent your XML data in Eiffel any way you want.
 The fact that you only need to include as much data as you need makes it much more efficient than a DOM based approach.
 * Deserialization (XML->Eiffel) uses declarative xpath to setter mapping arrays.
 Multi context mapping greatly simplifies deserialization of complex documents by eliminating the need for absolete XPaths.
 Instead a small number of XML contexts are defined and attribute mappings use relative xpaths.
-* Serialization (Eiffel->XML) uses [./library/evolicity.html Evolicity] the Eiffel Loop templating mini-language.
-Evolicity is similar to [http://velocity.apache.org/ Apache Velocity] but supports multi-context serialization.
+* Serialization (Eiffel->XML) uses [Evolicity](https://github.com/finnianr/eiffel-loop/tree/master/library/evolicity.pecf) the Eiffel Loop templating mini-language.
+Evolicity is similar to [Apache Velocity](http://velocity.apache.org/) but supports multi-context serialization.
 This greatly simplifies serialization of complex Eiffel structures.
 * Remotely accessible application components can be developed initially with a single threaded console test harness, and then later deployed on multi-threaded server with thread output and performance monitor.
 * A server GUI controls startup/shutdown and thread log output context switching in command console.
 Context switching has browser like navigation controls and allows you to easily monitor a large number of threads.
 * The server GUI monitors 11 different performance characteristics.

 **Demo Applications**

-Two demo applications are provided that do signal math including Fourier transformations based on Greg Lee's [https://teameiffel.blogspot.com/2006/04/greg-lees-numeric-eiffel-library.html Numeric Eiffel Library].
+Two demo applications are provided that do signal math including Fourier transformations based on Greg Lee's [Numeric Eiffel Library](https://teameiffel.blogspot.com/2006/04/greg-lees-numeric-eiffel-library.html).

-1. [./example/net/EROS/signal-math/signal-math.html signal-math.ecf] is a multi-mode command-line application with 2 client modes and 2 server-test modes.
+1. [signal-math.ecf](https://github.com/finnianr/eiffel-loop/tree/master/example/net/EROS/signal-math/signal-math.html) is a multi-mode command-line application with 2 client modes and 2 server-test modes.
-2. [./example/net/EROS/server/signal-math-server.html signal-math-server.ecf] performs the same calculations as the server mode of demo 1 but is multi-threaded and has a graphical user interface to control the thread logging context visible in terminal console.
+2. [signal-math-server.ecf](https://github.com/finnianr/eiffel-loop/tree/master/example/net/EROS/server/signal-math-server.html) performs the same calculations as the server mode of demo 1 but is multi-threaded and has a graphical user interface to control the thread logging context visible in terminal console.

 ## Networking Common

 Common networking classes

 * Extensions for ISE network sockets.
 * Class to obtain the MAC address of network devices on both Windows and Linux.